Replace and delete data in your Tinybird Data Sources

 tb datasource delete events --sql-condition "toDate(date) >= '2019-11-01' and toDate(date) <= '2019-11-30'"

-Once you make the request, you'll see that the POST request to the delete API Endpoint is asynchronous.
+Once you make the request, you can see that the POST request to the delete API Endpoint is asynchronous.
 It returns a job response, indicating an ID for the job, the status of the job, the delete_condition, and some other metadata.
-Although the delete operation runs asynchronously (hence the job response), the operation waits synchronously for all the mutations to be rewritten and data replicas to be deleted.
+Although the delete operation runs asynchronously, the operation waits synchronously for all the mutations to be rewritten and delete the data replicas.
+Queries reading data either see the state before the operation or after it's complete.

 {